adolfont/elixir_cop/books.md

-# Books on Elixir/Erlang
+# Books on Elixir/Erlang in English

-Only books in English.

 ## From The Pragmatic Bookshelf